odoo/documentation/crm/reporting/analysis.rst

     on the **+** icon on the vertical axis then on **Sales Team**.

 Depending on the data you want to highlight, you may need to display your reports in a more visual view.
-Odoo **CRM** allows you to transform your report in just a click thanks to 3 graph views : **Pie Chart**, **Bar Chart** and **Line Chart**.
+Twenty20 **CRM** allows you to transform your report in just a click thanks to 3 graph views : **Pie Chart**, **Bar Chart** and **Line Chart**.
 These views are accessible through the icons highlighted on the screenshot below.